 Step 2: Watch the weather

-It’s best to apply the herbicide when temperatures are in the mid 60s to low 80s F. Check the weather forecast to be sure there won’t be rain for the 24 hours following application.
+It’s best to apply it when temperatures are in the mid 60s to low 80s F. Check the weather forecast to be sure there won’t be rain for the 24 hours following application.
 Also, you’ll want to apply on a day with no wind.

 Step 3: Concentrate the spray

-One of the best ways to ensure the plants absorb the herbicide with its nutrients is concentrated spray.
+One of the best ways to ensure the plants absorb it with its nutrients is concentrated spray.
 You must focus on its leaves and be sure not to target any surrounding plants that the spray could damage.

 Step 4: Leave it alone

 If you want to remove this weed from the lawn, do not mow for up to three days before applying the herbicide.
-This is important when learning how to kill creeping charlie.
-You want to apply the herbicide when it’s actively growing.
+This is important.
+You want to apply it when it’s actively growing.

-In addition, do not mow the grass three days after applying the herbicide.
-It’s important to wait to ensure the herbicide is absorbed.
+In addition, do not mow the grass three days after applying.
+It’s important to wait to ensure it’s absorbed.

-If you treat creeping charlie with herbicide in other areas (not in the lawn), wait for three days after application before disturbing the area.
+If you treat creeping charlie in other areas (not in the lawn), wait for three days after application before disturbing the area.

 Step 5: Remove weeds

-On the fourth day after application, put on gloves and remove the creeping charlie.
+On the fourth day after application, put on gloves and remove it.
 You can remove it by hand or with a rake.
 Bag it up as you gather it.
-Even though the weeds should be dead, you want to ensure it doesn’t spread and blow to other areas.
+Even though it should be dead, you want to ensure it doesn’t spread and blow to other areas.